November 26

 ISO 17100 - the industry standard for translation services

 ISO 17100 is the international quality standard specifically for translation service providers.
-It specifies requirements for the following areas, among others:ISO+2Linquacert+2
+It defines requirements for areas including the following:ISO+2Linquacert+2

 • Qualification of translators, auditors and project managers